What are Tax Attorney fees?

 The whole point is you hire an attorney to help you with a tax problem, not to get into another problem owing someone else money, right?

 Anyway, let’s talk about some factors that will help you avoid the highest tax lawyer fees.

-1. Do not hire one of those national tax “resolution” firms.
-Because of their likely incompetence (how do you think they could afford that big marketing budget), they are unable to solve your case, they will make it worse, and you will need real attorney help.
+- Be wary of those national tax “resolution” firms.
+They claim to be attorneys, but if you can’t find an actual tax attorney listed anywhere on their website, they may be lying to you.
+Because of their likely incompetence (how do you think they could afford that big marketing budget?) they are unable to solve your case, they will make it worse, and you will need real attorney help.
 If we are able to get to a case before anyone else does, that will lower your fee.
 And don’t just rely on a BBB ranking. check to see when the ranking started.
-The default rating is an A. So i
+The default rating is an A.

 Show me the value.

 Ultimately, your tax lawyer fee must deliver value.
 If it won’t, you should know that before hand, shouldn’t you?